-Synergy is the national peer-reviewed online journal of the Association for the Tutoring Profession published annually in the fall and spring.
+Synergy is the national peer-reviewed online journal of the Association for the Coaching & Tutoring Profession published annually in the fall and spring.
 The primary mission of the journal is to provide an avenue for scholarship and discussion, which furthers the knowledge of learning processes, tutoring practice, and the administration of tutoring services.

 When I was a girl, I got a lot of girl gifts: Barbie dolls, baby dolls, plastic jewelry, purses shaped like cartoon animals, and that scary disembodied head with plastic hair that’s meant to help girls learn how to apply makeup.
 The gifts my big brother received were, in my opinion, far superior: Building gifts.
 Science gifts.
 Boy gifts.
 It was the 1970’s.
 That’s how things were.
 One of the things I longed for, but would never receive, was a rock tumbler.
 You could pick up a rock right off the ground, put it in this magical device, and it would come out shiny and perfect!
 Who wouldn’t be into that?
 But in the opinion of my very traditional, 1970’s parents, that was not a toy for girls.